Following government guidelines the National Space Centre is opening its doors once again and we cannot wait to welcome you back.

 I would like to book a birthday party.
 Is this possible?

-No, to support government guidance we will not be taking birthday party bookings at this time.
-Please contact our Bookings team on email@example.com to be added to a mailing list to be informed when this situation changes.
+No, due to our continued restricted numbers and space, we are not able to offer birthday parties at this point in time.
+Please contact our Bookings team on firstname.lastname@example.org to be added to a mailing list to be informed when this situation changes.

 Can I still upgrade to the FREE Annual Pass?